 Precipitating factors are defined as etiologic factors occurring prior to the event that may have contributed to the recent progression or decompensation of heart failure.
 In order to record YES for any condition listed in this item, there should be a clear statement in the physician's notes or discharge summary that the condition was a precipitating factor of this event.
-However, an exception may be made for a condition that is described as new and appears temporally related to the heart failure event; in this case, a suggestion rather than a clear statement that the condition was a precipitating factor may be sufficient.
-For example, record YES for angina as a precipitating factor (item 16.j) if you read something like this: "new onset angina-like chest pain at the time of heart failure decompensation" or "admitted for heart failure with new onset angina".
+However, an exception may be made for a condition that is described as new and appears temporally related to the heart failure event; in this case, a suggestion rather than a clear statement that the condition was a precipitating factor (item 16.j) if you read something like this: "new onset angina-like chest pain at the time of heart failure decompensation" or "admitted for heart failure with new onset angina".
 If the angina or MI is occurring at the same time as the heart failure, then assume angina or MI is the precipitating factor for the HF (item 16.j).